 You can clean your rain barrel using a mild soap and a pressure washer or garden hose.

-When temperatures fall below 40°F (4°C), winterize your Rain Barrel by removing the barrel and Flexifit diverter from your downspout and placing the winterizing cover over the hole.
+When temperatures fall below 40°F (4°C), winterize your Rain Barrel by removing the barrel and diverter from your downspout and placing the winterizing cap over the hole.
 Then, disconnect, drain, and store your barrel inside.
 If left outside, the barrel should be covered with a tarp or turned upside down to prevent water accumulation.